Itheum/architecture-diagrams/live_whitepaper.md

 <br />

 ### Decentralized Board Members <a name="data-coalitions-2"></a>
-As introduced above; Data Coalitions are formed and run by a virtual board — they have additional governance responsibility and can mediate/provide conflict resolution, negotiate terms of sale of data with real-world entities and other Data Coalitions, etc. Board Members have to bond $ITHEUM tokens into the Data Coalition to ensure they have a “stake in the game”, after which they can stand for election and be voted in by other board members.
+As introduced above, Data Coalitions are formed and run by a virtual board — they have additional governance responsibility and can mediate/provide conflict resolution, negotiate terms of sale of data with real-world entities and other Data Coalitions, etc. Board Members have to bond $ITHEUM tokens into the Data Coalition to ensure they have a “stake in the game”, after which they can stand for election and be voted in by other board members.

 To prevent hard centralization, Board Members will serve a fixed term (if required by the Members - i.e. it's not mandatory), after which they will need to rotate out and be replaced with a new board.
 Board members earn a share of the sale in data (paid out in $ITHEUM tokens) that is housed within the Data Coalition.
 They can also lose $ITHEUM tokens in the event they don’t represent their member’s best interests or conduct an incorrect sale of data (i.e. a trade that breaks the terms of sale contract) which then needs to be revoked and damage compensation needs to be paid to both the sellers and buyers.

 Although not mandatory, Members will be able to participate in ongoing period votes to express their satisfaction with the Board's performance.
-If satisfaction rates are low for multiple voting points - this will trigger a board rotation clause.
+If satisfaction rates are low for multiple voting points, it will trigger a board rotation clause.

 ### Other Notable Properties of Data Coalitions
-- Data Coalitions enable "collective bargaining power" for end-users and will be a viable solution to the problem of centralized enterprise data silos that don't provide any value to the Data Creator.
+- Data Coalitions enable "collective bargaining power" for end-users and will be a viable solution to the problem of centralized enterprise data silos that don't offer any value for the Data Creator.

 <br />
 - DAO-based governance and decision-making will be used to manage the ongoing operations of the Data Coalition.

 <br />
-- They will also be delegated custodians of “Data Vaults” and can autonomously trade high-value data from the Vaults by attaching it to the other datasets within the Data Coalition.
+- Data Coalitions will be delegated custodians of “Data Vaults” and can autonomously trade high-value data from the Vaults by attaching it to the other datasets within the Data Coalition.

 <br />
-- They will also be able to link with the "Trusted Computation Framework" and facilitate the privacy-preserving compute-to-data technology handshake, where 3rd parties will be able to run algorithms on the datasets housed within the Coalition without having the identity and privacy of the original Data Creators leaked.
+- They will be able to link with the "Trusted Computation Framework" and facilitate the privacy-preserving compute-to-data technology handshake, where 3rd parties can run algorithms on the datasets housed within the Coalition without leaking the identity and privacy of the original Data Creators.

 <br />
-- They can efficiently facilitate "micropayments" to all its members in return for data.
+- They can efficiently facilitate "micropayments" to all members in return for data.
 For example, a Data Coalition can have 1000 "members" who contribute data for bulk sales.
 After each sale, the 1000 members will be sent a share of the earnings via micropayments.
 Traditional banking payment systems are unable to handle these kinds of micropayments due to the overhead of fees - but blockchain payment mechanisms will be able to facilitate this well.

 <br />
-- Data Coalitions in the future will also trade with other Data Coalitions and be connected to autonomous machines via a machine-to-machine type interface.
-E.g. wearables or EVs who join Coalitions directly and participate in the data economy.
+- In the future, Data Coalitions will also trade with other Data Coalitions and be connected to autonomous machines via a machine-to-machine type interface.
+E.g. wearables or EVs can join Coalitions directly and participate in the data economy.

 <br />
 - They can allow (if voted by members) for "anonymous cohort analysis" of data trends via tooling provided via our "Data CAT" feature.
-For example; there may be a Data Coalition set up for the collection of "fitness and demographic data" - where you, as a Data Creator can align to and provide your wearable data from Fitbit or Garmin as well as append specific demographic data from your Data Vault (e.g. Gender, Age, Ethnicity) to enhance its value.
+For example, there may be a Data Coalition set up for the collection of "fitness and demographic data" - where you, as a Data Creator can align to and provide your wearable data from Fitbit or Garmin as well as append specific demographic data from your Data Vault (e.g. Gender, Age, Ethnicity) for enhanced value.
 Anonymous cohort analysis can then be enabled to visualize the type of data under the control of this Data Coalition.
 This adds more appeal to buyers who can preview data with more detail before committing to buying at a premium price.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fgzxx0iidzy8yiwyx481.png)
  > _Anonymous cohort analysis via our Data CAT integration_

 <br />
 - By default, the Itheum Data DEX supports any data uploaded in **valid JSON format**.
-But there may be some specific data sub-standards that will be more appealing to certain types of niche buyers.
+However, there may be some specific data sub-standards that will be more appealing to certain types of niche buyers.
 For example, buyers who are interested in Health and Genomics data for automated ingestions into their systems - will prefer a more globally interoperable standard like [FHIR - Fast Healthcare Interoperability Resources Standard](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources).
 Data Coalitions will be able to mandate this as a *minimum requirement* for its members and ensure that the data being contributed is in the FHIR JSON standard.

 <br />
 - Anyone can start a Data Coalition but it will take some effort to progress it into an "operational mode" and attract new data to come under its control.
-E.g. if you start a new Data Coalition you will need to bring in Board Members with credibility and who will need to bond $ITHEUM tokens for their term duration.
-Once you have filled the minimum requirements for the Board Members, the Data Coalition then enters "operational mode"  and can begin accepting data and $ITHEUM token stakes from regular users (Members).
-But being in "operational mode" is not sufficient to attract the best quality data; all details about Data Coalition Board Members are made public - so you must have some commercial experience in data-related matters to give you credibility.
+For example, if you start a new Data Coalition you will need to bring in Board Members with credibility and who will need to bond $ITHEUM tokens for their term duration.
+Once you meet the minimum requirements for the Board Members, the Data Coalition then enters "operational mode" and can begin accepting data and $ITHEUM token stakes from regular users (Members).
+But being in "operational mode" is not sufficient to attract the best quality data.
+All details about Data Coalition Board Members are made public, so you must have some commercial experience in data-related matters to give you credibility.
 Any "slashes or disputes" arising from your Data Coalition's trade activity are also made public.
-This is very similar to how the `Delegated Proof of Stake validator selection` process works, where you can stake your tokens after doing some due diligence on the validator's reputation and past performance.
+This is very similar to how the `Delegated Proof-of-Stake validator selection` process works, where you can stake your tokens after doing some due diligence on the validator's reputation and past performance.
 So for a Data Coalition to be successful - it will need to be in an "operational mode" and have some credible "Board Members" whilst maintaining ongoing trade operational credibility.

 <br />